nimbix/jarvice_cli/README.md

 # The JARVICE CLI

 ## Installation
-The easiest way to install is directly from PyPI.
+The easiest way to install is directly from PyPI

 ```pip install --user jarviceclient```